 Working Group on Development

 The first Working Group project, on the environmental impactsof trade liberalization, produced the policy report, Globalization and the Environment: Lessons from the Americas, which also appeared in Spanish.
 Based on a detailed set of case studies, which were collected into a book in Spanish, the report makes clear that economic liberalization has

 Foreign investment is perhaps the most sought-after prize in trade negotiations, yet evidence suggests that trade agreements do not always bring foreign capital, and that foreign investment does not always spur economic development nor environmental improvements.
-The group produced a policy report 2008 (in English, Spanish, and Portuguees) and a book in 2009, Rethinking Foreign Investment for Sustainable Development: Lessons from Latin America, with a foreword by Jose Antonio Ocampo, that compiles the detailed case studies.
-In 2011, Working Group members Lyuba Zarsky and Leonardo Stanley published "Searching for Gold in the Highlands of Guatemala: Economic Benefits and Environmental Risks of the Marlin Mine."
+The group produced a 2008 policy report (in English, Spanish, and Portuguees) and a book in 2009, Rethinking Foreign Investment for Sustainable Development: Lessons from Latin America, with a foreword by Jose Antonio Ocampo compiling the detailed case studies.
+In 2011, group members Lyuba Zarsky and Leonardo Stanley published "Searching for Gold in the Highlands of Guatemala: Economic Benefits and Environmental Risks of the Marlin Mine."

 Based on seven detailed case studies, researchers analyze the limited promise of export agriculture for development and document the perils to small-scale farmers from rising imports.
 The report,The Promise and the Perils of Agricultural Trade Liberalization: Lessons from Latin America, was published in 2008, and the case studies were published in book form in Spanish in 2009.

 This web page is hosted by the Global Development and Environment

 Institute (GDAE) at Tufts University in the United States, one of the